Core OS Layer

 In addition to its built-in security features, iOS also provides an explicit Security framework (

-The Common Crypto library provides additional support for symmetric encryption, HMAC, and digests.
+The Common Crypto library provides additional support for symmetric encryption, hash-based message authentication codes (HMACs), and digests.
 The digests feature provides functions that are essentially compatible with those in the OpenSSL library, which is not available in iOS.

-In iOS 3.0 and later, it is possible for you to share keychain items among multiple applications you create.
-Sharing items makes it easier for applications in the same suite to interoperate more smoothly.
-For example, you could use this feature to share user passwords or other elements that might otherwise require you to prompt the user from each application separately.
-To share data between applications, you must configure the Xcode project of each application with the proper entitlements.
+It is possible for you to share keychain items among multiple apps you create.
+Sharing items makes it easier for apps in the same suite to interoperate more smoothly.
+For example, you could use this feature to share user passwords or other elements that might otherwise require you to prompt the user from each app separately.
+To share data between apps, you must configure the Xcode project of each app with the proper entitlements.

 For information about the functions and features associated with the Security framework, see Security Framework Reference.
 For information about how to access the keychain, see Keychain Services Programming Guide.
-For information about setting up entitlements in your Xcode projects, see Tools Workflow Guide for iOS.
+For information about setting up entitlements in your Xcode projects, see “Adding Capabilities” in App Distribution Guide.
 For information about the entitlements you can configure, see the description for the

 SecItemAdd function in Keychain Services Reference.

 The system level encompasses the kernel environment, drivers, and low-level UNIX interfaces of the operating system.
-The kernel itself is based on Mach and is responsible for every aspect of the operating system.
+The kernel itself, based on Mach, is responsible for every aspect of the operating system.
 It manages the virtual memory system, threads, file system, network, and interprocess communication.
 The drivers at this layer also provide the interface between the available hardware and system frameworks.
-For security purposes, access to the kernel and drivers is restricted to a limited set of system frameworks and applications.
+For security purposes, access to the kernel and drivers is restricted to a limited set of system frameworks and apps.

 iOS provides a set of interfaces for accessing many low-level features of the operating system.
-Your application accesses these features through the
+Your app accesses these features through the

 Networking (BSD sockets)